Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 **Stressful Event Series:**

 1. Feeling trapped in a monotonous cycle with no escape.
-2. Realizing that their pursuit of pleasure has led to negative outcomes.
+2. Realizing that their pursuit of pleasure has led to adverse outcomes.
 3. Confronting the reality of unfulfilled goals or dreams.

 **Internal Dialog:**